 All laws, regulations, policies, procedures and pieces of requirements that force banks and financial institutions to proactively Know their Customers (KYC) in order to prevent money laundering is typically termed as the Anti Money Laundering (AML) compliance.

 Anti-money laundering collectively refers to a set of laws, regulations, and procedures intended to prevent the money laundering activities.

-Bank Secrecy Act (BSA), which was established in 1970 is probably the first legislation in the world which lays down requirements to identify the source, volume, and movement of currency transported into or out of the United States or deposited in financial system.
+Bank Secrecy Act (BSA), established in 1970 was probably the first legislation in the world that laid down KYC requirements.
+It required banks to identify source, volume, and movement of currency transported into or out of US.

 In banking, KYC is the process that institutions must take in order to verify their customer’s identities before providing services.
 AML operates on a much broader level and are the measures that institutions take to prevent and combat money laundering, terrorism financing, and other financial crimes.
 Banks use AML/KYC compliance to maintain secure financial institutions.
 Anti Money Laundering compliance became widely accepted after the Financial Action Task Force was incorporated in 1989 in Paris as the inter governmental organisation.

-Certified Anti Money Laundering Expert (CAME) is one of the few certification programs in India that compliments the anti money laundering programs of the banks.
+Certified Anti Money Laundering Expert (CAME) is the certification course that compliments the AML Compliance programs of banks.
 The AML program require financial institutions to create awareness among the staff members.
 CAME is one of the most preferred certifications in the Indian banks as it deals with various aspects of money laundering and terrorist financing.